Security alerts and incidents

-Security alerts are the notifications generated by Defender for Cloud and Defender for Cloud plans when threats are identified in your cloud, hybrid, or on-premises environment.
+Security alerts are the notifications generated by Defender for Cloud's workload protection plans when threats are identified in your Azure, hybrid, or multicloud environments.

-- Security alerts are triggered by advanced detections in Defender for Cloud, and are available when you enable Defender for Cloud Defender plans.
+- Security alerts are triggered by advanced detections available when you enable Defender plans for specific resource types.

-- Each alert provides details of affected resources, issues, and remediation recommendations.
+- Each alert provides details of affected resources, issues, and remediation steps.

-- Defender for Cloud classifies alerts and prioritizes them by severity in the Defender for Cloud portal.
+- Defender for Cloud classifies alerts and prioritizes them by severity.

-- Alerts are displayed for 90 days, even if the resource related to the alert was deleted during that time.
+- Alerts are displayed in the portal for 90 days, even if the resource related to the alert was deleted during that time.
 This is because the alert might indicate a potential breach to your organization that needs to be further investigated.

-- Alerts can be exported to CSV format, or directly injected into Microsoft Sentinel.
+- Alerts can be exported to CSV format.

 - Defender for Cloud leverages the MITRE Attack Matrix to associate alerts with their perceived intent, helping formalize security domain knowledge.